europeanplaice/field_accessor/README.md

 name("Jiro")
 ```

-In this example, it returns `ReturnValue` enum
+In this example, it returns `FieldEnum` enum.
 ```rust
 enum FieldEnum {
     name(String),
     age(u32),
 }
 ```
-.
+This macro generates `FieldEnum` inside the implementation which corresponds to the fields of the struct.
+This enables the getter and setter functions to accept arbitrary types.
+As a side effect, a user needs to give `FieldEnum` not a value itself to the setter function.